craftcms/cms/docs/templating/header.md

 # `{% header %}`

-{intro} This tag will set a new HTTP header on the response.
+This tag will set a new HTTP header on the response.

 ```twig
 {# Tell the browser to cache this page for 30 days #}